Improved measurement of the branching fraction of $D_s^+\to\mu^+\nu_\mu$: Double Tag Selection

 The correction factor $f_{\rm tag~bias}^{\rm cor}$ takes into account the differences of the ST efficiencies in the inclusive and signal MC samples due to different track multiplicities.
 This may cause incomplete cancellation of the uncertainties of the ST efficiencies.
 It is estimated to be about 99.57\% after considering the differences of the efficiencies of tracking or PID of $K^\pm$ and $\pi^\pm$, as well as the selections of neutral particles between data and MC simulation.

 In this analysis, the shapes of signal candidates are divided into two types: one describes the signal candidates with transition $\gamma(\pi^0)$ matched and another describes the signal candidates unmatched.
 The matched type requires the angle between the flight direction of the reconstructed $\gamma(\pi^0)$ and that of MC truth to be less than $20^\circ$ in an event, otherwise the event is classified as the unmatched type.
 Both event types have real $D^+_s\to \mu^+\nu_\mu$, but the matched type forms the peak and the unmatched type forms the combinatorial shape in the $M_{\rm miss}^2$ distribution.
+The fraction of the un-matched $\gamma(\pi^0)D_s^+\to\mu^+\nu_{\mu}$ is within (9-10)\% for each energy point.
 The average signal efficiencies for finding $\gamma(\pi^0)\mu^+\nu_\mu$ at various energy points are shown in Table~\ref{tab:sigeff}.

 The background includes two components.
 One is the events with wrongly tagged $D_s^-$ decays (``non-$D_s^-$ background''), and another is with correctly tagged $D_s^-$ decays but incorporating particle mis-identifications (``real-$D_s^-$ background'') which is mainly from $D_s^+\to \tau^+(\to \pi^+\bar\nu_\tau)\nu_\tau$ decay.
-Studies on the inclusive MC samples show that the two components make comparable contributions and do not peak in the signal region.
+Studies on the inclusive MC sample show that the two components make comparable contributions and do not peak in the signal region.
 The total background fraction is about $8.2\%$.